 matsuwo irodoru kaedeya tsutawa

 akaya kiirono iro samazamani

 mizuno uenimo oru nishiki.

 Music: OKANO Teiichi (1878 - 1941)

-Note: Katsuei wrote, "When you pronounce the Japanese name of the song "Momiji", you should put the stress on the first sillable "Mo"(MO-mi-ji)."
+Katsuei wrote, "When you pronounce the Japanese name of the song "Momiji", you should put the stress on the first syllable "Mo"(MO-mi-ji)."

 Sachiko wrote: "This is the loveliest version I have ever heard.
 I think of my mother when I hear this song.
 It brings to mind her youth, beauty and innocence and I can imagine her singing this song to the mountains and the birds.
 Just one song, evokes such love."